Helen Mirren: 1965–1979: Royal Shakespeare Company and acclaim

 Sally Beauman reported, in her 1982 history of the RSC, that Mirren—while appearing in Nunn's Macbeth (1974), and in a letter to The Guardian newspaper—had sharply criticised both the National Theatre and the RSC for their lavish production expenditure, declaring it "unnecessary and destructive to the art of the Theatre", and adding, "The realms of truth, emotion and imagination reached for in acting a great play have become more and more remote, often totally unreachable across an abyss of costume and technicalities..."
 This started a big debate, and led to a question in parliament.
 There were no discernible repercussions for this rebuke of the RSC.

+Mirren was also involved in a contentious interview in 1975 with Michael Parkinson on his BBC One talk show in which the host asked several questions to Mirren that were viewed as misogynist.
+Both Mirren and Parkinson have described the interview as being a product of the era, though Parkinson would call it “embarrassing.”

 At the West End's Royal Court Theatre in September 1975, she played the role of a rock star named Maggie in Teeth 'n' Smiles, a musical play by David Hare; she reprised the role the following year in a revival of the play at Wyndham's Theatre in May 1976.
 Beginning in November 1975, Mirren played in West End repertory with the Lyric Theatre Company as Nina in The Seagull and Ella in Ben Travers's new farce The Bed Before Yesterday ("Mirren is stirringly voluptuous as the Harlowesque good-time girl": Michael Billington, The Guardian).
 At the RSC in Stratford in 1977, and at the Aldwych the following year, she played a steely Queen Margaret in Terry Hands' production of the three parts of Henry VI, while 1979 saw her 'bursting with grace', and winning acclaim for her performance as Isabella in Peter Gill's production of Measure for Measure at Riverside Studios.
-Mirren has appeared in a large number of films throughout her career.
-Some of her earlier film appearances include roles in Herostratus (1967, Dir.
+Some of Mirren's early film appearances include roles in Herostratus (1967, Dir.
 Don Levy), A Midsummer Night's Dream (1968), Age of Consent (1969), and O Lucky Man!
-(1973).
+(1973), and the infamous production of Caligula (1979).